-Article: Learn more about creating an Electronic Sortable Spreadsheet
+- ► Article: Learn more about creating an Electronic Sortable Spreadsheet - ▶ Review FDA's electronic sortable spreadsheet example and other resources here

 What are shipping KDEs and why do I need to share them with my customers?

 The rule stipulates that shippers covered under the rule must maintain records (KDEs) containing the following information about the food, as well as send them to the next recipient in the supply chain (the entity they are shipping to, i.e. their customer):